 If you’ve always been interested in growing your own food but don’t have the space, the Michael Ruterbories Memorial Community Garden is just what you need.

 This community garden includes 31 raised, wooden garden beds available in two sizes – eight feet by twelve feet ($25) and eight feet by eight feet ($20) – and located next to Village Court Apartments.

 We provide the water and topsoil/compost mix, you take it from there.
 Plots are open to Mountain Village residents, groups, families, organizations and businesses from May 1 to October 31, daylight hours only.
 Within the fenced garden, you can grow fruits, vegetables, herbs and flowers.
-Since it is an organic garden, herbicides, pesticides and commercial fertilizer are not allowed.
-To reserve you garden plot today, please complete the application.
+Since it is an organic garden, herbicides, pesticides and commercial fertilizers are not allowed.
+To reserve your garden plot today, please complete the application and return it to the Village Court Apartments office.
 Gardeners will be assigned a garden plot on a first-come, first-served basis.

 - Garden plots must be cared for each week.
-If a gardener misses a week, please arrange for a friend to tend your garden
+If a gardener misses a week, please arrange for a friend to tend to your garden.

 - Trellises and support should be kept at a reasonable height to avoid shading other garden plots.
 Plants should be kept from sprawling onto pathways and other garden plots.